torsjonas/pinscraper/README.md

   ]
 }

-Create the recipients file at config/recipients.json
+Create the recipients file at config/recipients.json.
+Sending emails is done with nodemailer sendgrid and a sendgrid api key is expected in environment variable SENDGRID_API_KEY.

 ```